-In March 2020, the AASB issued an amending standard AASB 2020-2 Amendments to Australian Accounting Standards - Removal of Special Purpose Financial Statements for Certain For-Profit Private Sector Entities that removes the ability of the Group to prepare special purpose financial statements and AASB 1060 General Purpose Financial Statements - Simplified Disclosures for profit and Not-for- profit Tier 2 Entities (AASB 1060) that replaces the reduced disclosure requirements framework.
+- AASB 2020-2 Amendments to Australian Accounting Standards Removal of Special Purpose Financial Statements for Certain For-Profit Private Sector Entities; and - AASB 1060 General Purpose Financial Statements Simplified Disclosures for profit and Not-for- profit Tier 2 Entities (AASB 1060)

 As a result the Group, based on the current size and operations, would be required to prepare general purpose financial statements - Tier 2, and apply the disclosures as set out in AASB 1060.
 As the Group already applies all the recognition and measurement requirements of all Australian Accounting Standards, there will be no impact on the amounts recognised in the financial statements.
-Both standards are effective for the financial year beginning 1 July 2021.